Public Art in the Works

 New Windsor Park Library

 Construction is underway on the first new library to be built in Winnipeg in nearly ten years.
-Designed by David Penner and h5a architecture, the new Windsor Park Library, on Archibald Street next door to BoniVital Pool will open this fall and feature a large mosaic work by local artist Simon Hughes.
+Designed by David Penner and h5a architecture, the new Windsor Park Library, on Archibald Street next door to BoniVital Pool will open in the new year and feature a large mosaic work by local artist Simon Hughes.

 Indigenous Artists’ Project at Air Canada Park